clemsadand/zindi-inkuba-notebook/README.md

-# This repo contains all th enecessary files for the Zindi Competition
+# This repo contains all the necessary files for the Zindi Competition

 **Lelapa AI Zindi Notebook - Participants.ipynb**
 This notebook is one that can be shared with participants.